-Umubano gorilla family was part of the Amahoro mountain gorilla family, which was dominated by Charles before he passed on and now the family is led by a silverback called Ubumwe which means ‘’live together’’ Umubano gorilla family consist of 13 members.
+The Umubano gorilla family was part of the Amahoro mountain gorilla family, which was dominated by Charles before he passed on, and now the family is led by a silverback called Ubumwe, which means "live together."
+The Umubano gorilla family consists of 13 members.

-Kwitonda mountain gorilla family migrated from the Democratic Republic of Congo and settled in Rwanda, researchers indicated they might have moved due to pressure from other gorilla families in Congo or they were searching for food and ended up in the southern part of Rwanda, Kwitonda mountain gorilla family is being led by Akerevoru the youngest silverback after the death of Kwitonda in 2012, Kwitonda is made up of 23 members.
+The Kwitonda mountain gorilla family migrated from the Democratic Republic of the Congo and settled in Rwanda.
+Researchers indicated they might have moved due to pressure from other gorilla families in Congo or they were searching for food and ended up in the southern part of Rwanda.
+The Kwitonda mountain gorilla family is being led by Akerevoru, the youngest silverback, after the death of Kwitonda in 2012.

 Agashya mountain gorilla family

-The Agashya gorilla family consists of 13 members led by Nyakarima that was overthrown by a silverback called Agashya, Agashya mountain gorilla family is always found around mount Mgahinga foothills.
+The Agashya gorilla family consists of 13 members, led by Nyakarima, who was overthrown by a silverback called Agashya.
+The Agashya mountain gorilla family is always found around Mount Mgahinga's foothills.

 Bwenge mountain gorilla family

-Bwenge mountain gorilla family is comprised of 11 members and found within Bisoke areas, Bwenge mountain gorilla family is led by a silverback called Bwenge who moved from his original family when his formal group was experienced with a sad moment when his 6 infants at once.
+The Bwenge mountain gorilla family has 11 members and is found in Bisoke areas.
+The Bwenge mountain gorilla family is led by a silverback named Bwenge, who moved from his original family after his formal group experienced a sad moment when his six infants were born at the same time.

 Hirwa mountain gorilla family

-Hirwa mountain gorilla family is among the newest gorilla families with 16 members, it got its name from Kinyarwanda meaning ‘’lucky one’’ and it’s very lucky because of the twins in their family.
+The Hirwa mountain gorilla family is among the newest gorilla families with 16 members.
+It got its name from Kinyarwanda, meaning "lucky one," and it’s very lucky because of the twins in their family.

 Ugyenda mountain gorilla family

-Ugyenda gorilla family contains 11 members, the group is gifted with one silverback called Ugyenda meaning ‘’on the move’’ Ugyenda is always moving and mobile, Ugyenda is found around mount Bisoke region and very hard to trek since they live on Bisoke slopes.
+The Ugyenda gorilla family contains 11 members, the group is gifted with one silverback called Ugyenda, meaning "on the move’’ Ugyenda is always moving and mobile.
+Ugyenda is found around the Mount Bisoke region and is very hard to trek since they live on the Bisoke slopes.

 Titus mountain gorilla family

-Titus mountain gorilla family got its name from a silverback called Titus who was born when zoologist Dian Fossey was doing her research in Karisoke Research Centre, Titus was the only survivor from the entire family when his members were poached but he endured and he was made to join another family at a tender age, when he grew up, he broke away with other sharp 5 females and silverbacks like Beetsme to form their mountain gorilla family that later became so successful in Volcanoes national park, although Titus passed on at 35 years of age.
-Titus mountain gorilla family is main reserved aside for research purposes and for any tracking in cases of permit shortage on special request.
+The Titus mountain gorilla family was named after a silverback named Titus, who was born during zoologist Dian Fossey's research at Karisoke Research Centre.
+Titus was the only survivor from the entire family when his members were poached, but he endured and was made to join another family at a young age.
+When he grew up, he broke away with other sharp five females and silverbacks like Beetsme to form their mountain gorilla Titus mountain gorilla family is primarily reserved for research purposes and for tracking on special request in cases of permit shortages.